soyjubilado/AdventOfCode/2023/README.md

     My first implementation of TiltNorth() was very slow because I iterated through the whole map, and if I found a round rock I tried to move it one space.
 If there was any movement after iterating through all the spots, then I repeated.
 Part 1 took about 5 seconds in this implementation.
+After I rewrote the function for Part 2, Part 1 ran in 0.03 seconds.

     For Part 2 I knew I needed to be a little more efficient, so I rewrote the function to do one column at a time, and slid all the rocks that could